kuzzleio/sdk-csharp/doc/1/controllers/server/get-stats/index.md

 ## Return

-Return statistics snapshots within a provided timestamp range as a `JObject`.
+Returns statistics snapshots within a provided timestamp range as a `JObject`.

 ## Usage